equinor/radix-public-site/public-site/docs/src/references/reference-radix-config/index.md

           envVar: CERT1
 ```

-- `azureKeyVaults` - list of Azure Key vault configurations.
+- `azureKeyVaults` - list of Azure Key Vault configurations.
 - `name` - Name of the Key Vault resource in an Azure subscription.
 Radix supports capital letters in the name, but not spaces.
-- `path` - Folder path in running replica container, where secrets, keys and/or certificate contents are available as files (with file names, corresponding to their names in the Azure Key vault).
+- `path` - Folder path in running replica container, where secrets, keys and/or certificate contents are available as files (with file names, corresponding to their names in the Azure Key Vault).
 This field is optional.
 If set, it overrides default path: `/mnt/azure-key-vault/<azure-key-vault-name>`.
 - `items` - list of secrets, keys and/or certificates with corresponding environment variable names.
-  - `name` - name of secret, key or certificate in an Azure Key vault.
+  - `name` - name of secret, key or certificate in an Azure Key Vault.
-  - `type` - Type of the item in the Azure Key vault.
+  - `type` - Type of the item in the Azure Key Vault.
 Possible values: `secret`, `key`, `cert`.
 This field is optional, by default it is `secret`.
   - `envVar` - Name of an environment variable, which will contain specified secret, key or certificate.
 This field is optional - environment variable is not created if it is not specified, only file exist (see the property `path`).
   - `alias` - Alias of the file (see the property `path`).
 This field is optional.

 `secretRefs` can be configured for entire component, for component environments or only for specific component environments.
 Configuration in component environments overrides similar component properties.

-Updated values of secrets, keys or certificates in Azure Key vault are not automatically synced to corresponding secrets of already running replicas - they can be synced with a new deployment.
+Updated values of secrets, keys or certificates in Azure Key Vault are not automatically synced to corresponding secrets of already running replicas - they can be synced with a new deployment.

-Azure Key vaults configurable the same way in job-components.
+Azure Key Vaults configurable the same way in job-components.

-> See [guide](../../guides/azure-key-vaults/) on how to configure Azure Key vault in Radix.
+> See [guide](../../guides/azure-key-vaults/) on how to configure Azure Key Vault in Radix.

 # Example `radixconfig.yaml` file